GRAPHIC DESIGNER Joanna Ho

 On September 25th, 2018, Michael Kors Holdings christened themselves as Capri Holdings upon acquiring Versace in a 2.1 billion dollar deal; it only took a few hours for social media to have a meltdown.

 The days where Ralph Lauren, Calvin Klein, and Donna Karan dominated fashion headlines on this side of the Atlantic faded away a long time ago.
-While brands like Coach, Kate Spade, and Tory Burch still maintain levels of class, they simply cannot compete with global luxury companies.
 Coach and Michael Kors seemed to have realized this, explaining the Versace deal and MK’s acquisition of Jimmy Choo in 2017; Coach, well into its luxury rebranding, previously bought Kate Spade and a shoe brand to rival Choo: Stuart Weitzman.

 A few days after the deal was announced, it was revealed that Capri would be prioritizing the opening of over 100 new Versace stores.
 They risk making the same mistake Michael Kors did with rapid expansion and product diffusion.
 Granted, there is quite a difference in the price points between a Versace shirt and an MK one, but if Capri dreams of continuing as America’s first transatlantic luxury group, they’re going to need a better business plan and more companies under their corporate umbrella.

 It’s been a few months now and just outside of Toronto, a Versace premium outlet is already up and running.
 Gianni Versace must have been rolling over in his grave when the deal broke, but we can at least wait and see what Capri does next.
-Versace, while not the most profitable brand in the world, means something to a lot of people.
-It represents luxe aspirations and a jet-set life that Michael Kors wishes they could reach; all that remains is to see if MK’s superior physical infrastructure can be used to help the Italian house.
+Versace, while not the most profitable brand in the world represents luxe aspirations and a jet-set life that Michael Kors peddles to the masses; all that remains is to see if MK’s superior physical infrastructure can be used to help the Italian house.